Get 50% off with the code: BLACKFRIDAY

 Pingdom is probably the most advanced monitoring solution available on the market.
 It’s also the most expensive (13$/months by website).
 It offers a free trial version for 14 days.

-This monitoring service provide synthetic monitoring and real user monitoring.
+This monitoring service provides synthetic monitoring and real user monitoring.
 You can thus simulate and understand visitor interaction with your website.
 The features of Pingdom are:

 Pingdom doesn’t have a WordPress integration.